The Model Flinch Before the Lawyer

 People still talk about model behavior as if the assistant is reasoning from first principles every time.
 Usually it is doing something narrower and more practical.
 It is classifying the shape of the situation, spotting combinations that correlate with harm, and shifting into a higher-caution mode with language smooth enough to feel like judgment.

-In other words, the model was doing classifier work with better prose.
+The model was doing classifier work with better prose.
+That is a design reality.

 It was saying something more like: